 The tritium concentration in the sampled wells continues to decline and is significantly below the 20,000 pCi/L DWS.
-The highest tritium concentration during 2013 was in monitoring well 115-29 at 658 pCi/L. A plot of historical tritium results for select OU I South Boundary program wells is shown on Figure 3.1-5.
+The highest tritium concentration during 2014 was in monitoring well 116-06 at 514 pCi/L. This is one of only two results from 2014 observed above the minimum detectable activity.
+A plot of historical tritium results for select OU I South Boundary program wells is shown on Figure 3.1-5.

-40 wells are monitored for Sr-90 contamination from the former HWMF (Table 1-5).
-The highest Sr-90 detected in 2013 was 24 pCi/L in well 98-30 during September (the Sr-90 DWS is 8 pCi/L).
-Based on the occasional increases and subsequent decline in Sr-90 concentrations for wells 088-26 and 098-30 (located immediately downgradient of the former HWMF source area) there appears to be some remnant contamination in the source area that is periodically released to the water table and subsequently migrates south (Figure 3.1-6).
+40 permanent wells are monitored for Sr-90 contamination from the former HWMF (Table 1-5).
+The highest Sr-90 detected in 2014 was 26.5 pCi/L in well 98-30 during February (the Sr-90 DWS is 8 pCi/L).
+A transect of six temporary wells was installed and sampled in April 2015 as recommended in the 2013 Groundwater Status Report and the locations are shown on Figure 3.1-6 (The data is included in Table 3.1-2).
+This characterization was designed to determine the magnitude and extent of Sr-90 concentrations exceeding the DWS that have been observed periodically in monitoring wells 088-26 and 098-30.
+The southernmost location, OU I-Sr-90-GP-30, contained a detection of Sr-90 of 148 pCi/L. Additional characterization is necessary to determine the extent and potential source of this elevated result.
+This result confirms that there is residual contamination in the source area being released to groundwater (Figure 3.1-6).

 Detectable levels of Sr-90 have been very slowly increasing in sentinel monitoring well 108-45 since it was installed in 2011.
 The initial result in this well was 1 pCi/L in 2011.
-The Sr-90 concentration increased to 4 pCi/L in September 2013.
+The Sr-90 concentration increased to 4.6 pCi/L in August 2014.
 This sentinel well is located approximately 700 feet upgradient of the site boundary.
 The location of monitoring wells and the extent of Sr-90 concentrations is shown on Figure 3.1-6.
 Sr-90 concentration trends for key monitoring wells are provided on Figure 3.1-7.